sachinraghult/api-generator/README.md

 ## Problem Statement

-The increasing complexity and size of modern applications necessitate a more efficient approach to managing data access operations.
-In traditional software development practices, developers are required to manually write CRUD APIs, which is a repetitive and time-consuming process.
-This manual approach not only leads to inefficiencies but also increases the risk of human error, inconsistencies, and delays in development cycles.
-The problem is exacerbated as the number of developers working on a project grows, further complicating the coordination and integration of these APIs.
-Therefore, there is a pressing need for an automated solution that can dynamically generate CRUD APIs by directly interfacing with the database.
-Such a tool would streamline the development process by automatically extracting the database schema, generating the corresponding APIs, and making them immediately available for use in the application.
-This would not only save significant time and resources but also ensure that the APIs are consistent, reliable, and easy to maintain.
+The increasing complexity and scale of modern applications require a more efficient approach to managing data access operations.
+Traditionally, developers must manually create CRUD (Create, Read, Update, Delete) APIs, a repetitive and time-consuming process that often leads to inefficiencies, errors, and inconsistencies.
+As projects grow, coordinating and integrating these APIs becomes increasingly difficult, further complicating development cycles.

+Developers also face challenges in handling complex data relationships, such as one-to-many and many-to-many associations, which can be error-prone and impact data integrity.
+Additionally, in Greenfield applications—where a proper database setup might not yet exist—developers often need to delay API development or manually create mock data models, leading to inefficiencies.

+There is a pressing need for an automated solution that can dynamically generate CRUD APIs by directly interfacing with the database, managing complex data relationships, and providing a consistent and standardized API layer.
+Such a tool would streamline the development process, save time and resources, and ensure reliability and maintainability, even in the absence of a pre-existing database.

 ## Conclusion